Objects That Mark a New Chapter During Life Transitions

 When Meaning Doesn’t Need to Be Marked

 Transitions often come with pressure to make change visible.
-To mark it quickly.
-To explain it in ways others recognize.
+We tend to mark it quickly and explain it in ways others recognize.
 But there are moments when not adding anything is the most honest response.

-That pressure doesn’t always come from within.
-It often reflects outside expectations that change should be named and resolved before it has fully settled.
+That urge to assign meaning and recognition doesn’t always come from within.
+Often, it reflects external expectations that uncertainty should be resolved before it has fully settled.

 Sometimes the most meaningful objects aren’t chosen at all.
 They become significant simply because they remain present while life reorganizes.
 An object gains weight not because it was selected to mark a new chapter, but because it stayed while that chapter was being lived.